MicrosoftDocs/ATADocs/ATPDocs/atp-release-reference.md

 - **Azure ATP Advanced Audit Policy Check**

-Azure Advanced Threat Protection now checks your domain controller’s existing Advanced Audit Policies and recommends policy changes to provide maximum Azure ATP service coverage for your organization.
+Azure Advanced Threat Protection now checks your domain controller's existing Advanced Audit Policies and recommends policy changes to provide maximum Azure ATP service coverage for your organization.

 **This new check enables you to:**
   -  Identify events missing from your Windows Event logs that are currently excluded from your Azure ATP coverage.